gammawyvern/osu-syncflow/README.md

-# Osu!
+# osu!
 SyncFlow

-Osu!
+osu!
 SyncFlow is a tool designed to automate the process of beatmap creation for the rhythm game osu!.
 This tool aims to simplify and speed up beatmap development while providing customization options for mappers.

 ---